-The course will cover the modern architecture from c.
-1850, examining the changing range of architectural types and construction, the influence of Bauhaus, the theoretical schools, literary movements, and the sociopolitical impact on the look of buildings.
+The course will cover modern architecture from around 1850 to the present, examining the changing range of typology and construction, the influence of the theoretical schools, literary movements, and socio-political influences on the look of buildings.
 Museum and on-site visits may be part of the curriculum.